Dr-Lucas-Maldonado/Dr-Lucas-Maldonado.github.io/README.md

 ---

-# 👋 Hi, I'm Lucas Maldonado
+# Hi, I'm Lucas Maldonado

-I am a bioinformatics scientist with extensive expertise in Next-Generation Sequencing (NGS), bulk and single-cell transcriptomics, and multi-omics integration.
-With 15+ years of experience in bioinformatics R&D across academic and private sectors, I have led high-impact projects in single-cell genomics, functional transcriptomics, and precision medicine.
-Beyond leadership, I am deeply involved in the development of computational algorithms and bioinformatics pipelines, ensuring scalable, reproducible, and high-performance solutions for analyzing complex transcriptomic datasets.
-My ability combines **leadership with deep technical expertise**.
-I thrive under pressure, seamlessly integrating **responsibility, enthusiasm, strategic thinking, and meticulous attention to detail** while leveraging **agile methodologies** to drive impactful results.
-This approach, combined with my **extensive experience** in both **wet lab and in silico research**, as well as **strong leadership skills**, allows me to deliver **high-value contributions** in any professional setting.
+I am a professor and bioinformatics scientist with extensive expertise in Next-Generation Sequencing (NGS) applied in different fields, such as medicine, biotechnology, pharma, breeding, and biodiversity.
+With 15+ years of experience in applied and R&D bioinformatics across both academic and private sectors, I have led high-impact projects in bulk and single-cell transcriptomics, functional transcriptomics, and precision medicine, often integrating multi-omic data.
+My expertise spans both fundamental research and delivering actionable biological insights through diverse scientific frameworks, including the development of tools and software designed to facilitate the analysis of single-cell transcriptomics and other omic data.
+Beyond my leadership in various initiatives, I am actively involved in the hands-on development of tools and software to support and streamline the analysis of single-cell transcriptomics and other omic data.
+These efforts are driven by a strong focus on building scalable, reproducible, and high-performance solutions for analysing complex transcriptomic datasets.

+My strength lies in combining leadership with deep technical expertise.
+I thrive under pressure, integrating responsibility, enthusiasm, strategic thinking, and meticulous attention to detail.
+By leveraging agile methodologies, I consistently drive impactful results.
+This approach together with my experience in both wet-lab and in silico research enables me to deliver high-value contributions in any professional setting.

+The following is a summary of my core competencies:

 ## Key specialization